zhong-yy/GraSphInv/README.md

 1. Error while loading shared libraries XXX.so.XX cannot open shared object file: No such file or directory

 Try adding`export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH` to ~/.bashrc

+2. Unexpected computation errors in the `Tibet50kmH_0_25x0_25/data/Crust_Correction` example

+If you are using g++ 11.3 or 9.5 and encounter this issue, please try intel compiler first.
+See issue https://github.com/zhong-yy/GraSphInv/issues/1.
+I still have no idea of the exact cause of this problem.

+Intel oneAPI 2021,2022 have been tested.
+Although I don't have time to make a comprehensive test of Intel oneAPI 2023 on all examples, I have tested it on the crust correction example and I suppose it also works well for other examples.
+However, efficacy of future version of Intel compiler is not guaranteed.